Shad Polier Papers

 The Shad Polier Papers consist of correspondence, articles and speeches by and about Polier, legal files from cases in which Polier was involved, newspaper clippings, personal papers, photographs, minutes, and various official legal documents, such as birth, marriage, death, and adoption certificates.

 The materials in this collection mainly relate to Polier’s legal work, although there is also some personal correspondence.
-The last six boxes of the collection, which contain adoption files, have been restricted.
+The small number of adoption files in the collection have been restricted for privacy.
 There is other information relating to New York state adoption legislation, which was monitored by Louise Wise Services, for which Polier was the attorney, including the impact of religion on adoption.
 This collection would be useful for researchers interested in civil liberties and anti-discrimination legislation, particularly the intersection of Jewish and African-American efforts within the Civil Rights movement, fair housing and employment discrimination.
 Researchers of welfare and labor might also be interested in the materials on the investigation of Mobilization for Youth (MFY) and a city youth organizer, Ezra Birnbaum, by a New York State anti-subversive investigatory committee and the loyalty investigations of Shad Polier, Justine Wise Polier, and James Waterman Wise as well as posthumous allegations directed against Rabbi Stephen Wise for their involvement with these issues.
 In addition, there is material on school prayer and the Constitution, federal funding of parochial schools, freedom of the press, and libel laws.
 Polier’s involvement with the American Jewish Congress’ Commission on Law and Social Action, the National Association for the Advancement of Colored People (NAACP) and the World Jewish Congress is also represented.

 Among the individual correspondents are Justine Wise Polier, James Waterman Wise, El Mehdi Ben Aboud (Ambassador of Morocco), Roy Wilkins, Thurgood Marshall, Felix Frankfurter, Hubert Humphrey, John Haynes Holmes, Martin Luther King, Jr., Eleanor Roosevelt, Rabbi Stephen S. Wise, and Adlai E. Stevenson.

 The materials in this collection date from 1916-1976, with the bulk dating from 1940-1970.
 The majority of the collection is in English, with a few newspaper clippings in Yiddish.
-The collection consists of 15 manuscript and 1 half manuscript box comprising 7.75 linear feet.
+The collection consists of 11 manuscript boxes and 1 half manuscript box comprising 5.75 linear feet.
 Adoption record files have been restricted.

 - Majority of material found within 1940 - 1970